 by Mike Ratliff

 Those who insist that we are in a ‘post-evangelical era’ and must, therefore, radically alter not only how we do church in order to reach unbelieving people in our time, also insist that this must be accompanied by a toning down of one’s Christian convictions about the truth.
 We are told that the culture we are in now will not respond to those who are militant, aggressive, preachy, and extremely sure of their convictions.
 I ask, since when has pragmatism become how the Gospel works?
+Also, did our Lord ever elevate social justice above the Gospel?
 Did Jesus preach and teach pragmatically or did what He taught cause a huge division between those who believed and those who didn’t?
-You know the answer to that.
+You know the answer to these questions.
 He pulled no punches.
 The reality of His ministry was the epitome of God’s ways not being man’s ways.
 All we are told to do until our Lord returns is make disciples, teaching them all that He has taught us.
 In the meantime we are to abide in Christ, love one another, deny ourselves, take up our crosses, and follow Jesus.
 We are to be the antithesis of world and its ways, not conforming to it in how we minister.

 In light of these truths let us look at a passage from the Epistle to the Hebrews which is an exposition of Psalm 95:7-11, which I placed at the top of this post.
 In this exposition we will see that it is through the hearing of God’s Word that the separation between believing and unbelieving is revealed.
 The reaction to God’s Word by the believer reveals his or her regenerate nature, their new nature.
 Contrarily, the unregenerate react in a decidedly different way.
 Perhaps this is why the ‘post-evangelicals’ are trying to diminish any reliance on God’s Word in their ministries.
 They are trying to attract unbelievers to their churches so they remove all that may offend them.
 However, what they are removing is the very thing that God uses to change hearts.